jennyzhang8800/edx-documentation/en_us/shared/manage_discussions/set_up_divided_discussions.rst

 About Divided Discussions
 ##############################

-This section provides information about setting up discussions that are divided by learner groups within your course.
+This section provides information about setting up discussions that are divided by learner groups (such as cohorts or enrollment tracks) within your course.

 .. contents::
   :local: